 Victims of Narcissistic Abuse often feel isolated, confused, damaged, worthless, exhausted, withdrawn, lonely and these are only some of the effects of having a Narcissist in your life.

 This page offers support and recovery methods for moving on from your Narcissist.

 Access to Weekly 90 Minute VONA Anonymous Group Meetings Via Zoom

-Each week members of the group meet and discuss the effects and recovery methods of Narcissist Abuse.
+Each week members of the group meet to discuss the effects and recovery strategies.
 It allows members to share their stories and have a safe environment where they feel heard and understood without judgement.
-You become part of the fellowship.
+You become part of the ‘fellowship’.